mbaumer/us_hep_funding/docs/_states/AK.md

 Lisa Murkowski is the #6 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

 Lisa Murkowski is the #1 Republican on the Senate Committee on Energy and Natural Resources

+Dan Sullivan is the #3 Republican on the Senate Commerce Subcommittee on Science and Space

 Dan Sullivan is the #7 Republican on the Senate Committee on Commerce, Science, and Transportation